France: Hostage situation at high-security prison ends | DW | 05.10.2021

 French broadcaster BFMTV had reported that the two officers held were a man and a woman.
 The female guard was freed after several hours, according to BFMTV.

-The second guard was released after negotiations with the regional intervention and security teams (ERIS), according to Dupond-Moretti.
+The second guard was released after negotiations with ERIS, the specialist regional units charged with intervening during security incidents at penitentiary facilities, according to Dupond-Moretti.

 The suspected attacker was a prisoner serving a life sentence, local newspaper Ouest France reported in its online edition.
 According to the paper, he had been admitted to the facility less than a month ago.